 Ferocactus is a genus of large barrel-shaped cacti, mostly with large spines and small flowers.
-It begins with a spherical shape when young and eventually becomes more cylindrical, slowly reaching from 2 to 10 feet (0.6 to 3 m) tall and 1.5 to 3 feet (45 to 90 cm) in diameter, depending on the species.
+They begin with a spherical shape when young and eventually become more cylindrical, slowly reaching from 2 to 10 feet (0.6 to 3 m) tall and 1.5 to 3 feet (45 to 90 cm) in diameter, depending on the species.
 The species are found in the southwestern United States and northwestern Mexico.
-It grows best in USDA plant hardiness zones 9 through 10.
+They grow best in USDA plant hardiness zones 9 through 10.

 Light: Choose a location that receives direct sun during all or most of the day.
-Because Ferocactus eventually leans into the sun instead of growing precisely upright, and because it has extremely sharp thorns, place it where people will not brush into it accidentally.
+Because Ferocactus cacti eventually lean into the sun instead of growing precisely upright, and because they have extremely sharp thorns, place they where people will not brush into them accidentally.

 Water the cactus at the time of planting to anchor it into the soil.
 Water again only if the weather in your area is unseasonably dry and if normal spring or winter rainfall does not occur.

-Water after it is established only during unseasonable drought conditions.
+Water after these cacti are established only during unseasonable drought conditions.
 Otherwise, rainfall provides the only irrigation necessary.
 Ferocactus needs a dormant period with dry soil during the winter.

 Drape Ferocactus with burlap or other fabric if a heavy frost is predicted in your area, as it is sensitive and could be damaged by cold temperatures.